 You’ve just finished speaking with Mom on the phone, and have a feeling that something is not quite right.
 Even though it was a nice chat, her memory lapses were alarming.
 She assured you that she’s absolutely fine – that she’s eating very well (although she couldn’t remember what she had for dinner), taking her medications, and having no issue keeping up with the household chores.
-If you are interested in exploring care options for the elderly to ensure that a loved one is safe, a good first step is to arrange for an in-home consultation from a respected home care provider like Compassionate Nursing Services, the home and respite care experts in Oakville, Missouri and the surrounding communities.
+If you are interested in exploring care options for the elderly to ensure that a loved one is safe, a good first step is to arrange for an in-home consultation from a respected home care provider like Compassionate Nursing Services, the experts in home and respite care in Oakville, Missouri and the surrounding communities.
 This enables a knowledgeable, objective third party professional to talk with the senior within the comfort and familiarity of home, while assessing several critical areas.

 The Senior’s Overall Wellbeing

 Over the course of the consultation, the home care expert will find out how the older adult is feeling, both physically and emotionally.

 - Is she or he bored or lonely?